SonarSource/SonarJS/sonar-plugin/sonar-javascript-plugin/src/main/resources/static/documentation.md

 ## Prerequisites

 In order to analyze JavaScript, TypeScript or CSS code, you need to have supported version of Node.js installed on the machine running the scan.
-The recommended versions are v16 and v18.
+The recommended versions are v18 or v20.
 We recommend using the [active LTS version of Node.js](https://nodejs.org/en/about/releases/) for optimal stability and performance. +v14.17.0 is still supported, but it already reached end-of-life and is deprecated.

 If `node` is not available in the PATH, you can use property `sonar.nodejs.executable` to set an absolute path to